ZlomenyMesic/Kreveta/README.md

 ## About

-A high-performance UCI-compatible chess engine written in C#.
+A high-performance UCI-compatible chess engine written entirely in C#.
 Designed to be fast and strong, with a main focus on optimizing C# to its limits.
 Development started on **4/3/2025**.

 ---